Our Work

 Musketawa Trail: A Legacy Renewed

-Plans are well under-way for the reconstruction of the Musketawa Trail using American Rescue Plan Act (ARPA) funds.
-The Trail’s first sections were paved in 1997 with the final segment of the 25-mile trail from Marne to Muskegon built in 2000 – it is time for a face-lift!
+The first sections of the trail were paved in 1997 and the final segment of the 25-mile trail from Marne to Muskegon, was built in 2000.
+It is time for a face-lift!

 Wooden pedestrian bridge over lush green forest on a sunny day.